 Small businesses shouldn’t ignore ransomware thinking it only targets larger organisations – everyone is at risk.

 Whilst there are conflicting views for small businesses – Should they pay the ransom?
-Is security defence worth the money? – it all starts with evaluating your current situation and making an executive decision based on what works best for you.
+Is security protection worth the money? – it all starts with evaluating your current situation and making an executive decision based on what works best for you.

 All we ask is – don’t ignore it.